ansible-collections/ibm_zos_cics/docs/source/index.rst

 The **IBM z/OS CICS collection**, also represented as **ibm\_zos\_cics** in this document, provides tasks to define, install, and perform actions on CICS definitions and resources such as creating a PROGRAM definition, installing and updating it, and deleting the definition.

 This CICS collection can work independently from other IBM z/OS modules on Ansible to perform tasks in CICS.
-You can, however, to use it in conjunction with the `IBM z/OS core collection`_ to achieve more automation on z/OS.
-If you do that, always refer to their documentation for extra configuration needed.
+You can, however, to use it in conjunction with the `IBM z/OS core collection`_ to deliver a solution that will enable you to automate tasks on z/OS.
+If you choose to do that, you can refer to their documentation for the extra configuration needed.

 .. _IBM z/OS core collection:
    https://github.com/ansible-collections/ibm_zos_core